ayekat/localdir/README.md

 * For setting the [XDG basedir variables](#xdgfhs) I use `~/.pam_environment`, which is read by [PAM](https://wiki.archlinux.org/index.php/PAM).
-If other authentication frameworks are used, these dotfiles will not work as-is.
+If other authentication frameworks are used, these dotfiles will not work as-is (but with some additional fiddling in the shell initialisation, it should still be doable).

 * `/usr/sbin`, `/sbin` and `/bin` are generally assumed to have [merged](https://www.archlinux.org/news/binaries-move-to-usrbin-requiring-update-intervention/)